microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0/Microsoft.Graph.Users.Actions.md

 ### [Send-MgUserMail](Send-MgUserMail.md)
 Send the message specified in the request body using either JSON or MIME format.
 When using JSON format you can include a file attachment in the same **sendMail** action call.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:
+- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.
+- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft message to send later.
 To learn more about the steps involved in the backend before a mail is delivered to recipients, see here.